garetht/amanar/README.md

 ## Usage

-The usage of this program depends on two environment variables:
+The `CONFIG_FILEPATH` environment variable specifies the location of your configuration file.
+Make sure it's set properly.

+Before executing the `amanar` binary, depend on the Vault auth method you choose, you may also need to set the following:

-- *GITHUB_TOKEN*, specifying the personal Github token which will allow refreshed Vault credentials to be retrieved
+- if `github` auth is chosen, `GITHUB_TOKEN` environment variable specifies the personal Github token which will allow refreshed Vault credentials to be retrieved
-- *CONFIG_FILEPATH*, specifying the location of your configuration file
+- if `aws_iam` auth is chosen, `AWS_PROFILE` and/or any other [aws cli environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
+Together with your `~/.aws` folder, they are your aws cli authentication setup.
+- if `token` auth is chosen, run `vault login` to login to Vault and get a token into `~/.vault-token` file.
+You have [many options](https://www.vaultproject.io/docs/auth) (include the above Github and AWS IAM). e.g.
+  - `vault login -method=github -path=github-prod`
+  - `vault login -method=aws role="prod-admin"`
+  - `vault login <your_vault_token>`

 The program makes certain assumptions about the state of your keychain and configuration files.
 It cannot be used to create new keychain or configuration entries, only update them.
 In addition, there should be only one keychain entry per unique identifier (usually the database UUID) so that the correct keychain item to update can be selected without reference to a particular user account.

-Multiple vault addresses may now be specified in your configuration file.
+Multiple vault addresses may now be specified in your configuration file, as long as your auth config works for all of them.

 ## Configuration